Meir Dizengoff: Mayor of Tel Aviv

 Many committees and associations came into being during Dizengoff's term as mayor.
 One was the Levant Fair (Hebrew Yarid HaMizrah) committee, founded in 1932, which organized its first fair that year.
 Initially, the fair was held in the south of the city, but after its great success, a fairground with designated buildings was built in north Tel Aviv.
 A large international fair was held in 1934, followed by a second fair two years later.

 Dizengoff was consequently involved with the development of the city, and encouraged its rapid expansion—carrying out daily inspections, and paying attention to details such as entertainment.
-He was always present at the head of the Adloyada, the annual Purim carnival.
+He was usually present at the head of the Adloyada, the annual Purim carnival.
 After his wife's death, he donated his house to the city of Tel Aviv, for use as an art museum, and he influenced many important artists to donate their work to improve the museum.

-In 1936, with the outbreak of the Arab revolt, the Arabs closed the port of Jaffa with the intention of halting the rapid expansion of Jewish settlements in Mandatory Palestine.
-Dizengoff pressured the government to give him permission to open a port in his new city of Tel Aviv, and before his death he managed to dedicate the first pier of Tel Aviv's new port.
-His dedication began with the words: "Ladies and gentlemen, I can still remember the day when Tel Aviv had no port".

-After years of building houses, hospitals, public institutions, a synagogue, etc. Dizengoff wrote “we began to feel the need to foster beauty”.
 On a visit to Paris, Dizengoff created an artistic committee.
 Marc Chagall wrote: “Mr. Dizengoff came to me in Paris, asking for help in building a museum.
 I couldn’t believe the man was seventy years old, his eyes sparkled…though I intended several times to go to the Land of Israel, and every time I cancelled the trip- this time, Mr. Dizengoff’s enthusiasm influenced me..
 I packed my things and decided to give him a hand.”

-In June 1931, Marc Chagall and his family traveled to Tel Aviv, on the invitation of Dizengoff, in conjunction with his plan to build a Jewish Museum in the new city.
-They were invited to stay at Dizengoff's house in Tel Aviv.
+In June 1931, Marc Chagall and his family traveled to Tel Aviv, on the invitation of Dizengoff, to help establish a Jewish Museum of Art.
+They stayed at Dizengoff's house in the city.

+In 1936, with the outbreak of the Arab revolt, the port of Jaffa was shut down by a general strike, which was proclaimed by the Arab Higher Committee.
+Dizengoff pressured the government to give him permission to open a port in his new city of Tel Aviv, and before his death he managed to dedicate the first pier of Tel Aviv's new port.
+His dedication began with the words: "Ladies and gentlemen, I can still remember the day when Tel Aviv had no port".